 More Help is Coming

-Madelyn Antoncic, PhD joined the Sustainability Accounting Standards Board (SASB) in February 2019 as Chief Executive Officer.
+Madelyn Antoncic, PhD is former CEO of the Sustainability Accounting Standards Board (SASB).
 Per her blog post on April 2, 2019, the “SASB provides tools which can help companies to identify opportunities in their strategic planning as well as to identify business-critical aspects of the emerging and evolving set of material environment, social, and governance (ESG) risks…”.
 Ms. Antoncic fully understands that ESG investing is not just a “fad” but instead “simply the next step forward.”
 Companies will soon realize the necessity of adopting the sustainability metrics (and following them) which can have a substantial positive impact on their long-term value.
 We, as consumers, will have access to this information allowing us to easily determine who best aligns with our standards/beliefs.
 And as pointed out in Ms. Antoncic’s blog, we are increasingly holding companies accountable for not living up to acceptable standards – and those that do, will continue to garner more support.

 Resources / Links

 Secretary-General Launches ‘Principles For Responsible Investment’ Backed By World’s Largest Investors — United Nations